sagiegurari/duckscript/docs/sdk.md

 If a truthy (non falsy) output is found, it will invoke the commands of that code block and ignore all other elseif/else blocks.<br>

 if blocks can be nested in other if blocks (see examples).

+A condition statement is made up of values, or/and keywords and '('/')' groups.<br>
+Each must be separated with a space character.

 #### Parameters